jeremydaly/lambda-api/README.md

 ### Lightweight web framework for your serverless applications

 Lambda API is a lightweight web framework for use with AWS API Gateway and AWS Lambda using Lambda Proxy integration.
-This closely mirrors (and is based on) other routers like Express.js, but is significantly stripped down to maximize performance with Lambda's stateless, single run executions.
+This closely mirrors (and is based on) other web frameworks like Express.js and Fastify, but is significantly stripped down to maximize performance with Lambda's stateless, single run executions.

 ## Simple Example